CodeWitchBella/nixos/README.md

 ## Getting Started

-1. install nixos
+1. install nixos with user named `isabella`
-2. git clone this repo to ~/nixos
+2. git clone this repo to ~/nixos (some parts of this config assume this path)
 3. `ln -s /home/isabella/nixos/flake.nix /etc/nixos/`
 4. `nixos-rebuild switch`
 5. configure 1password to run on start in Tweaks